itmat/Normalization/README.md

 ### 1. RUN_NORMALIZATION

+This runs the Normalization pipeline. <br>
+You can also run it step by step using the scripts documented in [#2.
+NORMALIZATION STEPS].

     run_normalization --sample_dirs <file of sample_dirs> --loc <s> \
     --unaligned <file of fa/fqfiles> --samfilename <s> --cfg <cfg file> [options]